jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

         return not p or not not q
         return not (p and not q)

-  the test is passing again.
+  the test is green again.
 I remove not_ not_

   .. code-block:: python